What is the Re-Align Framework?

 - Liabilities payable upon termination,

-an independent assessor may be appointed, upon the filing of a Notice of Objection for (1) and/or a Notice of Adjustment for (2) The independent assessor will make a determination on the issue(s) and/or make further adjustments to the rights and obligations of the parties on a just and fair basis.
+an independent assessor may be appointed, upon the filing of a Notice of Objection for (1) and/or a Notice of Adjustment for (2).
+Thereafter, the independent assessor will make a determination on the issue(s) and/or make further adjustments to the rights and obligations of the parties on a just and fair basis.

 No party may be represented by a lawyer at proceedings before the independent assessor, unless the independent assessor gives permission for this.